riscv-software-src/riscv-tools/README.md

 	$ ./configure

-These instructions will place your
-`riscv-linux-gcc` tools in the same installation directory as the `riscv-gcc` tool installed earlier.
-This arrangement is the simplest, but if you would like to place them in a different directory, see [here](#different-riscv-linux-gcc-directory).
+These instructions will place your `riscv64-unknown-linux-gnu-gcc` tools in the same installation directory as the `riscv64-unknown-elf-gcc` tool installed earlier.
+This arrangement is the simplest, but if you would like to place them in a different directory, see [here](#different-riscv64-unknown-linux-gnu-gcc-directory).

 Run this command to start the build process:

 	$ make linux INSTALL_DIR=$RISCV SYSROOT=$SYSROOT

-<a name="different-riscv-linux-gcc-directory-back"></a>
+<a name="different-riscv64-unknown-linux-gnu-gcc-directory-back"></a>

 Take note that we supply _both_ the variables `INSTALL_DIR` and `SYSROOT`.
 Even though we are diverting